 According to BANT (British Association for Nutrition and Lifestyle Medicine), we should be choosing minimally processed foods that have fewer than five ingredients.

-If you’re looking for help to improve your nutrition, your digestive health and/or overall wellbeing by reducing your intake of ultra-processed foods, our team of specialist staff - including our Dietitian and Nutritional Therapist – can help.
-Our diagnostic department offers tests, scans and examinations, helping you to feel better, fast.
+If you’re looking for help to improve your nutrition, your digestive health and/or overall wellbeing by reducing your intake of ultra-processed foods, our Nutritional Therapist can help.
+Our diagnostic department also offers tests, scans and examinations, helping you to feel better, fast.

 For more information, contact us via Livechat or call our Private Patient team on 01580 363158 to see what we can do for you.